birgitrieder/svyUtils/LogManager.md

 Loggers are hierarchical, based on their name, which follows the dot notation.
 For example a logger with the name 'com.foo' is the parent of a logger with the name ```'com.foo.Bar'``` and a logger with the name ```'com'``` is the ancestor of both.

-Loggers are retrieved using the ```scopes.modUtils$logManager.getLogger``` method, passing the name of the desired logger as parameter.
+Loggers are retrieved using the ```scopes.svyLogManager.getLogger``` method, passing the name of the desired logger as parameter.

-At the top of the hierarchy is the so-called RootLogger, which can be retrieved using ```scopes.modUtils$logManager.getLogger(scopes.modUtils$logManager.ROOT_LOGGER_NAME)```
+At the top of the hierarchy is the so-called RootLogger, which can be retrieved using ```scopes.svyLogManager.getLogger(scopes.svyLogManager.ROOT_LOGGER_NAME)```

 ### Loggers
-As stated before, Loggers are retrieved using the ```scopes.modUtils$logManager.getLogger``` method, passing the name of the desired logger as parameter.
+As stated before, Loggers are retrieved using the ```scopes.svyLogManager.getLogger``` method, passing the name of the desired logger as parameter.
 Loggers expose the API to log messages for the available Log Levels (OFF, FATAL, ERROR, WARNING, INFO, DEBUG, TRACE, ALL) and the API to see if a certain Log Level is enabled for the Logger.

-Loggers are configured through the ```scopes.modUtils$logManager.loadConfig``` method, which takes a JavaScript object of type ```scopes.modUtils$logManager.CONFIG_TYPE_DEF``` as parameter.
+Loggers are configured through the ```scopes.svyLogManager.loadConfig``` method, which takes a JavaScript object of type ```scopes.svyLogManager.CONFIG_TYPE_DEF``` as parameter.

 # API